Know Which Online Psychics Are Fakes & Ripoffs, Like Padre, Maria Medium, and The Extraordinary Chris

 - Maria Medium

-Click on the names with links to find my full investigation of their services.
+Click on the names with links to find my full investigations of their services.
 When I looked for proof of their claims, such as being "a fourth-generation clairvoyant" or "winning a Psychic of the Year Award," finding no proofs I checked for Internet complaints.
 So should you.
 If you find many bitter complaints, all the evidence, starting with the fake horoscope, points to fakery overall.

 "Tara" told me I'd won a lottery, and that she could prove it -- amazing, considering I didn't even play!